 Updating Customer Email References

-However, transitioning from the existing structure to this more efficient model involves specific SQL queries that can be challenging for newcomers.
-The complexity arises from the need to update the main table so that each email text is replaced with a corresponding ID from the 'Email Addresses' table, a process prone to syntax errors like the 'Missing Operator' error encountered.
+However, switching from the current structure to this more effective one necessitates the use of certain SQL queries, which may be difficult for novices.
+The complexity stems from the requirement to update the main database, which is prone to syntax problems such as the 'Missing Operator' error, so that each email text is replaced with a corresponding ID from the 'Email Addresses' table.

-Explaining SQL Update Scripts for Email ID Integration
+SQL Update Scripts: An Overview for Email ID Integration

-SQL Script for Updating Email IDs in Customer Table
+SQL Script for Customer Table Email ID Updates

 UPDATE MainTable SET Email = sub.EmailID